Red River of the South: American exploration and settlement, 1806 onwards

 The Red River Campaign (March–May 1864) was fought along the Red River Valley in Louisiana during the American Civil War.
 It was part of a failed attempt by the Union to occupy eastern Texas.
-Confederate commander Richard Taylor was able to repel an army under Nathaniel Banks that was three times bigger than his own.
+Confederate commander Richard Taylor succeeded in repelling an army under Nathaniel Banks that was three times bigger than his own.

 In Louisiana, the area of present-day Natchitoches Parish was settled by French Creole and mixed-race Louisiana Creole people, starting before 1800.
-The Cane River National Heritage Area is recognized to mark this area of influence, with plantations and churches founded by Louisiana Creoles.
-Some of the sites are designated as destinations on the Louisiana African American Heritage Trail, established in the early 21st century.
-For nearly 100 years after the American Civil War, some of the plantations were the center of a large African American and Creole community, whose people lived and worked in this area for generations.
+The Cane River National Heritage Area, with plantations and churches founded by Louisiana Creoles, marks this area of influence.
+Some of the sites are designated as destinations on the Louisiana African American Heritage Trail, established from 2008 onwards.